Buangkok MRT station: Station opening

-The station opened as scheduled "with much fanfare", beginning with a walk-a-jog to the station that was led by the event's guest-of-honour, the defence minister Teo Chee Hean; this was followed by a ribbon-cutting ceremony.
+SBS Transit reported that the station opened as scheduled "amid great fanfare".
+The ceremony began with a walk-a-jog to the station, led by the event's guest-of-honour, Defence Minister Teo Chee Hean; this was followed by a ribbon-cutting ceremony.
 Station operations began at 12:55 pm.
-After its opening, the station averaged only 1,386 daily riders instead of the expected 6,000.
+After its opening, the station averaged 1,386 daily riders instead of the expected 6,000.
 Many residents still travelled to the adjacent Sengkang and Hougang stations due to the retail and commercial amenities there.
-SBS Transit, after saying it was still "too early to draw a conclusion" about ridership, remained committed to keeping the station open to serve future developments nearby.
+SBS Transit, after saying it was still "too early to draw a conclusion" about the station's ridership, remained committed to keeping the station open to serve future developments nearby.

+Daily ridership for the station increased to 7,000 in 2009.
+By 2010, the nearby population had increased with new developments, overcoming the earlier problem of low population density around the station.
+The number of HDB blocks in the surrounding area rose from fewer than 100 to 149.
+When Buangkok Bus Interchange opened in 2024, residents interviewed by Lianhe Zaobao said that Buangkok had transformed from a "white elephant" (白象) to a "golden elephant" (金象), citing improved transport accessibility and rising property values in the area.